Japanese Zen: Zen meditation

-Contemporary Zen organizations
+Traditional Schools

-The traditional institutional traditions (su) of Zen in contemporary Japan are Sōtō (曹洞), Rinzai (臨済), and Ōbaku (黃檗).
+The traditional institutional traditions (shū) of Zen in Japan are Sōtō (曹洞), Rinzai (臨済), and Ōbaku (黃檗).
 Sōtō and Rinzai dominate, while Ōbaku is smaller.
-Besides these there are modern Zen organizations which have especially attracted Western lay followers, namely the Sanbo Kyodan and the FAS Society.

-Sōtō
+Sōtō Zen

-Sōtō emphasizes meditation and the inseparable nature of practice and insight.
+The Sōtō school was founded by Dōgen (1200–1253) and is a Japanese branch of the Chinese Caodong school.
+It emphasizes meditation and the inseparable nature of practice and insight.
 Its founder Dogen is still highly revered.
 Soto is characterized by its flexibility and openness.
 No commitment to study is expected and practice can be resumed voluntarily.

-Rinzai
+Rinzai Zen

-Rinzai emphasizes kōan study and kensho.
+The Rinzai school was founded by Eisai (1141–1215) and is a Japanese branch of the Chinese Linji school.
+It emphasizes kōan study and kensho.
 The Rinzai organisation includes fifteen subschools based on temple affiliation.
 The best known of these main temples are Myoshin-ji, Nanzen-ji, Tenryū-ji, Daitoku-ji, and Tofuku-ji.
 Rinzai is characterized by its stringent regiments of meditation through every second of life.
 Whether a practitioner is practicing seated meditation, walking meditation, working, or even out in public, meditation can be applied to each instance of a Rinzai student's life.

-Obaku

-Ōbaku is a small branch, which organizationally, is part of the Rinzai school.
+Ōbaku Zen

+The Ōbaku school was introduced from China by the Ingen in 1654.
+Often termed the third sect of Zen Buddhism in Japan, it had a strong influence on Japanese Rinzai, which partly adopted Ōbaku-practices, and partly reinstored older practices in response to the Ōbaku-school.

+Lay Organizations

+There are modern Zen organizations in Japan which have especially attracted Western lay followers, namely the Sanbo Kyodan and the FAS Society.

 Sanbo Kyodan

-The Sanbo Kyodan is a small Japanese school, established by Hakuun Yasutani, which has been very influential in the West.
+The Sanbo Kyodan is a small Japanese lay organization, established by Hakuun Yasutani, which has been very influential in the West.
 Well-known teachers from this school are Philip Kapleau and Taizan Maezumi.
 Maezumi's influence stretches further through his dharma heirs, such as Joko Beck, Tetsugen Bernard Glassman, and especially Dennis Merzel, who has appointed more than a dozen dharma heirs.